vvvv/The-Gray-Book/reference/extending/forwarding.md

 ![](../../images/libraries/vl-libraries-wrapping-CreateDefault.png)
 <center>Creating a Default for a type</center>

-#### Process Node
+### Process Node
 Each type forward can also directly expose a process node.
-This is exactly the same as exposing a process node from an ordinary patch.
-See..
+This is exactly the same as exposing a [process node](../language/nodes.md#process-nodes) from an ordinary patch.

+* In the forward, navigate to the [Patch Explorer](../language/patch-explorer.md) and activate the "Process Node" checkbox.
+* Then [manually forward](#forwarding-operations) a constructor of your C# type

+This gives you a working process node of your C# type.

-If you want to expose more than one process node from a single type forward, you have to create an extra patch for each additional process node that does not forward the type but simply uses the types operations to create the desired process.
+If you want to expose more than one process node from a single type forward, you have to create an extra [process definition](../language/patches.md#process) for each additional process node.
+Those will not forward the type but simply use the types operations to create the desired process.

-## Forwarding Operations
+### Forwarding Operations
 As shown above, a type forward can easily forward all of its operations automatically.
 Even with "Forward All Nodes" activated though, it can make sense to manually forward some operations to tweak their pins.

 To create forwards for individual operations: